101 Guide

 Encrypting a Message Using S/MIME in Gmail

-Once your domain or organisation has been configured to send encrypted emails, users just need to compose messages, attach documents, and send as usual.
+Once your domain or organisation has been set up to send encrypted emails, you only need to compose messages, attach documents, and send as usual.

-To double-check whether an email you are composing is being sent encrypted, you can look at the padlock icon next to the recipient address when composing a new message.
+To check whether an email you are composing is being sent encrypted, look for the padlock icon next to the recipient address when writing a new message.

-• A 'grey padlock' indicates that the message will be sent using TLS.
+• A ‘grey padlock’ means the message will be sent using TLS.

-• A 'green padlock' shows that it will be sent using S/MIME.
+• A ‘green padlock’ means it will be sent using S/MIME.

-• A 'red padlock' means that the email will be sent without encryption.
+• A ‘red padlock’ means the email will be sent without encryption.

 How to Encrypt Email Attachments in iOS (Mail App)